WE BELIEVE IN A WORLD WHERE EVERYONE HAS THE OPPORTUNITY TO LIVE A SUSTAINABLY HEALTHY, SELF-DETERMINED AND FULFILLED LIFE.

 As Manager of the Food for Thought Initiative, Esthefany is responsible for ensuring that everything runs smoothly in the field and that all attending school children receive their healthy meal every day.

-Co-Founder und Advisor
+Co-Founder und CFO

 Josef looks back on 30 years of auditing and tax advisory experience.
 As a former partner for EY, he gained vast knowledge in management, finance and other business-related topics.